mrtzpngrtz/discointelligence/README.md

          ♪♫•*¨*•.¸¸♪ SCHWARM D.I. ♪¸¸.•*¨*•♫♪
 ```

-A real-time multiplayer experience where players control shapes on their smartphones, with a server view showing all players with customizable visual effects.
+A prototype for collective music generation where players influence real-time AI-generated music through their spatial distribution.

-**A prototype for interaction with real-time generative music.**
+**An experiment in collaborative interaction with real-time generative music using Gemini Flash and Lyria.**

 ## Screenshots